 We are excited to announce the partnership with Neotys, the maker of Neoload.
 The partnership will combine Neotys’s expertise in mobile performance and load testing with Bitbar’s market leading mobile functional testing capability and real device farm to deliver a solution to today’s growing complexity of challenges in mobile performance and functional testing.

 Today, we have Henrik Rexed, Mobile Performance Engineer at Neotys shed some lights on the challenges in modern mobile performance testing and how to overcome them to bring the best mobile UX to customers.
 Before today’s guest blog, we would like to invite you to join our co-hosted webinar with Neotys on Wednesday, August 30th.
 In this webinar, we will go through the value of the joint force and demonstrate how you can actually combine performance and functional mobile app testing as a daily practice.
-Reserve your seat and join us at either 11am CET (Paris, Berlin) or 1pm EST (NY, Boston)!
+Watch this webinar now!

 What are the most critical factors of mobile app success, given that you are building an app your customers want?
 User Experience.

 While everyone knows the importance of delivering a pleasant user experience to strive for mobile success, have you really thought about what happens when your app performance is sub par?
 The key findings of a research showed that

 - 61% of mobile app users expected apps to start in 4 seconds or less

 - And 49% of them expected apps to respond in 2 seconds or less

 - Users are intolerant of issues within mobile apps